narakai/NativeStackBlur/README.md

 # NativeStackBlur

+NativeStackBlur with Glide transform, and migrated to androidx.

+Thanks for Commit 451:

 Android StackBlur with gradle support (only for the native method) https://github.com/kikoso/android-stackblur

 As you may see, kikoso has not yet provided a way to add StackBlur as a gradle dependency easily.
 This library is an attempt to make the NativeBlurProcess availible through gradle without the need to import any modules or do any other configuration.